Key Takeaways

 CNDX

-We looked at passive ETFs that closely tracked the TSX 60™ Index.
-CNDX was the lowest-fee* ETF that tracked this index of Canada’s largest companies on a 100% basis.
+We looked at passive ETFs that closely tracked the S&P/TSX 60™ Index.
+The Global X S&P/TSX 60 Index ETF (CNDX ) has the lowest management fee* in the Canadian equity ETF category for funds providing full (100%) exposure to Canada’s largest companies, as at February 19, 2026.
 Effective January 1, 2026, CNDX’s management fee was permanently reduced to 0.09%.
-Prior to this, the annual management fee for CNDX was rebated in April 2025 to zero basis points until the end of that year.
+Prior to that, the annual management fee for CNDX was temporarily rebated to 0% in April through December 2025.

 *Relative to the typical MER of comparable, regular mutual funds.